-Based on criteria established by Her Majesty's Revenue and Customs, or HMRC, a portion of expenditures being carried in relation to our pipeline R&D, clinical trials management and manufacturing development activities were eligible for the SME Program for the years ended December 31, 2019 and 2020.
-We claimed the tax credit of 2019 which was paid in 2020.
+Based on criteria established by Her Majesty's Revenue and Customs, or HMRC, a portion of expenditures being carried in relation to our pipeline R&D, clinical trials management and manufacturing development activities were eligible for the SME Program for the year ended December 31, 2019.
+We claimed the tax credit which was paid in 2020.
 We will continue to assess whether it is possible to qualify under the more favorable SME regime for future accounting periods.

 Unsurrendered U.K. losses may be carried forward indefinitely to be offset against future taxable profits, subject to numerous utilization criteria and restrictions.
 The amount that can be offset each year is limited to £5.0 million plus an incremental 50% of U.K. taxable profits.
-After accounting for tax credits receivable, we had accumulated tax losses for carry forward in the United Kingdom of \$37.1 million as of December 31, 2020.
-We have recorded an insignificant amount of income tax provisions for the year ended December 31, 2020, which relate to income tax obligations of our operating company in the U.S., which generates a profit for tax purposes.
+After accounting for tax credits receivable, we had accumulated tax losses for carry forward in the United Kingdom of \$13.0 million as of December 31, 2019.